-Question 1-3: on the flexible initial transmission occasion(s) for Rel.16 PUSCH repetition Type B with a configured grant, whether to keep the Rel.15 restriction (i.e., at least to transmit (K/4) times for gNB detection of existence of CG) for RV sequence of {0, 3, 0, 3} with K>=8 (i.e., K=8, 12, 16)?
+Question 1-3: on the flexible initial transmission occasion(s) for Rel.16 PUSCH repetition Type B with a configured grant, for RV sequence of {0, 3, 0, 3}, current spec has no restriction for any K values.
+Whether to have similar restriction for {0,3,0,3} as for {0,0,0,0} that the initial transmission of a transport block may start at any of the transmission occasions of the actual repetitions that are associated with RV=0, except the actual repetitions within the last nominal repetition when K≥8??

 If your answer is yes, are there any additional corrections needed?